bigskysoftware/htmx/www/content/essays/htmx-sucks.md

 Here, again, we find that, incredibly, the [htmx people brag about this fact](@/essays/splitting-your-apis.md), completely ignoring the duplication of work involved here.

-It makes a ton more sense to have a single API maintained by a single, Back-End team that can flexibly serve all your needs.
+It makes far more sense to have a single API maintained by a single, Back-End team that can flexibly serve all your needs.

 This is obvious and, frankly, not worth even arguing about.

 ## It Won't Scale

 Another technical issue with htmx is that it just won't scale.
-It may work for small applications, but as applications get larger, the htmx model breaks down and becomes a mess.
+It may work for small applications, but as applications get larger the htmx model breaks down and becomes a mess.
 The component model of React and other front-end tools keeps everything compartmentalized and testable.
 This makes it much easier to keep large codebases clean.

-As an example, consider [Github](https://github.com/), which started out using a model a lot like htmx.
+As an example, consider [Github](https://github.com/), which started out using technology a lot like htmx.
 It has recently started adopting React and is now much more stable than it was previously.
 They would have been better off if they had just started with React and built the whole thing in a modern, component-based way, but at least they are making the right move now.
 Better late than never.